ankicommunity/anki-devops-services/README.md

 | `djankiserv`       | An self-hosted Anki server with a complete API. |
 | `anki-sync-server` | An self-hosted Anki server with basic Sync functionality. |

 <p><sup>*Instructions: these notes describe the options of the particular setup.
-For a generic tutorial on how to use Docker, you may follow [our guide for beginners at ankicommunity.github.io](https://ankicommunity.github.io/Tutorials/Docker/Howto/).</sup></p>
+For a generic tutorial on how to use Docker, you may follow [our guide for beginners at <a href="https://ankicommunity.github.io/Tutorials/Docker/Howto/">ankicommunity.github.io</a>.</sup></p>

 ### Configuration files